cgarbin/cgarbin.github.io/_posts/2023-11-05-using-llms-for-summarization.md

 1. The role of prompts in LLMs and how to create good prompts.
 1. When not to use LLMs.

 The code for these experiments is available on [this GitHub repository](https://github.com/fau-masters-collected-works-cgarbin/llm-github-issues).
-This [YouTube video <i class="fab fa-youtube" aria-hidden="true"></i>](https://youtu.be/5sDD0WNDZkc) walks through the sections below.
+This [YouTube video](https://youtu.be/5sDD0WNDZkc) walks through the sections below, but note that it uses the first version of the code.
+The code has been updated since then.

 <!--more-->